exploratory-io/book/faq.md

 Just download Exploratory Desktop by simply clicking on Download button on the download page.
 It will install the latest certified version of R as part of the initial setup.
 For Mac, you will be asked to enter your Mac OS admin username and password, this is because R installation would require the system administrator's privilege.
 We don't capture this information, it's completely done by R installer itself.

 For Windows, you need to perform this initial step with a user account with Admin privilege.
-If you don't hvae Windows Admin privilege, you can follow the instruction described in [this note](https://exploratory.io/note/hideaki/Installing-Exploratory-without-Admin-Privilege-Windows-2999119790598934).
+If you don't have Windows Admin privilege, you can follow the instruction described in [this note](https://exploratory.io/note/hideaki/Installing-Exploratory-without-Admin-Privilege-Windows-2999119790598934).

 ## I have installed R with Homebrew on Mac OS X, does that work ?